apache/metron/metron-interface/metron-config/README.md

 - quick-dev-platfom should be up and running.
 For more information on running quick-dev click [here](https://github.com/apache/incubator-metron/tree/master/metron-deployment/vagrant/quick-dev-platform).
 - quick-dev-platfom should have snort and bro parser topologies deployed and they should be in a running state. ( This should be available by default unless they are stopped manually ).
 - Metron rest application should be up and running on quick-dev-platfom.
 For more information on running metron rest on quick-dev-platfom click [here](https://github.com/apache/incubator-metron/blob/master/metron-interface/metron-rest/README.md#quick-dev).
+- Metron rest application should be running as hdfs user.
+Once logged in as root you can run 'sudo su - hdfs' to become a hdfs user.
 - Port 4200 should be available.

 ### Running E2E tests